Weleetka, Oklahoma

 Weleetka is a town in Okfuskee County, Oklahoma, United States.
 It is approximately 10 mi southeast of Okemah, the county seat.
 The name is a Creek word meaning "running water."
-The population was 998 at the 2010 census, a decline of 1.6 percent from the figure of 1,014 in 2000.
+The population was 806 at the time of the 2020 census.

 History

 According to the Encyclopedia of Oklahoma History and Culture, the present town of Weleetka was founded by three men from other communities who were having difficulty surviving in the newspaper business.
 These men, George F. Clarke of Vinita, Lake Moore of Fairland and John Jacobs of Holdenville, decided in 1899 to form a partnership and find a new town where they might find prosperity together.
 They had already learned that the St. Louis and San Francisco Railway (SL&SF or "Frisco") was building a line southward from Sapulpa, Indian Territory, to Denison, Texas.
 Clarke and Moore knew that the Fort Smith and Western Railway was laying a line westward from Indian Territory to Guthrie, in Oklahoma Territory.
 The partners decided to establish a town at the junction of the two railroads.
 The partners selected a suitable town site on a hill just north of the Canadian River that was owned by Martha Lowe, a Creek Indian who had received an allotment.
 Someone suggested that the partners name the new site, "Weleetka", a Creek word that meant "running water" in English.

 The partners began selling townsite lots for 40 dollars each on February 10, 1902.
 Within a day, they had netted enough to pay Mrs. Lowe for her land as well as cover their other expenses.
 On the following day, the First Bank of Weleetka opened for business.
 By the time it closed that evening, it held $3,000 in deposits.
 Business continued to be brisk, and a Weleetka post office was established on March 14, 1902.

 The surrounding area was mostly devoted to agriculture, where farmers produced cotton, wheat, oats, alfalfa, fruits, vegetables, peanuts, and pecans.
 Later, it became known for production of oil and gas.
 The town had a population of 1,020 at statehood in 1907.
 By 1930, it could boast of having 2,042 people.
 It also had two hotels, three cotton gins, a cotton compress, three drug stores, an opera house, and a mercantile company.